-On April 11, science writer Bruce Lieberman asked your questions about memory and the brain of two leading researchers in the field: Bradford Dickerson and Mayank Mehta.
+In this webinar, science writer Bruce Lieberman asks your questions about memory and the brain of two leading researchers in the field: Bradford Dickerson and Mayank Mehta.

 About the Participants